keziah55/ExtraThesisMaterial/OnsetDetector_testing/README.md

 - **plot_band_responses.py** can be used to plot the responses of a whole band of detectors, given a sample.
 Manual/automatic onsets can also be plotted.

-- **compare_mirex.py** compares the OnsetDetector results with equivalent categories in the MIREX 2018 results.
+- **compare_mirex.py** compares the OnsetDetector results with equivalent categories in the MIREX 2018 results, and generates Table 5.2.

 - **plot_segs_with_onsets.py** plots segment mean logs and onsets.